GazeIntoTheBoid/Huntshowdown-match-tracker/README.md

-This a match tracker for the videogame hunt showdown by crytek, the assets used are part of the hunt showdown fan site kit and information / images that have been scraped from the hunt showdown wiki. https://huntshowdown.fandom.com/wiki/Hunt:_Showdown_Wiki
+This project is a match tracker for the videogame hunt showdown by crytek, the assets used are part of the hunt showdown fan site kit and information / images that have been scraped from the hunt showdown wiki. https://huntshowdown.fandom.com/wiki/Hunt:_Showdown_Wiki

 This project has been created for educational purposes and is non profit.